 Launching the Artworks

 Inspired by community meetings, stakeholder conversations, and their own extensive research, the artists developed the vision, concept, and form of their artworks.
 Ongoing conversation and collaboration with their partnering organization informed each artist’s final design proposal.
-The proposals were officially approved in early 2020 and the final artworks will launch between the summer and winter of 2020.
-Each artwork will remain within the community served by each organization for between one and two years.
+The proposals were officially approved in early 2020.
+Due to the COVID-19 pandemic that arose shortly after the proposals were approved, the artists and the partnering organizations have had to reevaluate the activities and their capacity to implement the projects as they were originally planned.
+The final projects are being launched between the fall of 2020 and summer of 2021.

 This program is generously funded by The Heinz Endowments.